 ) - It does

-If it only shows 0000
+If you only see 0000

 You’re about to make the control logic for the ALUOp